moby/moby/docs/sources/installation/kernel.rst

 Details
 -------

-An easy way to check that the requirements below are met is to run `lxc-checkconfig`.
+To automatically check some of the requirements below, you can run `lxc-checkconfig`.

 Networking: